 You can wear a dress with leather leggings, but it has to be the right dress.
 A short sweater dress with faux leather leggings is a chic look.
 Pair it with booties or your favorite slip-on statement sneakers.

-Wear a slim fitting, but not baggy t-shirt ( untucked) + a blazer + leather leggings to look chic.
+Wear a slim-fitting but not baggy t-shirt ( untucked) + a blazer + leather leggings to look chic.
 This is a dressier version of blue jeans and a top.
-Layering pieces helps you create a wide to narrow shape that is very slimming.
+Layering pieces help you create a wide to narrow shape that is very slimming.